Key Questions to Anticipate from Stakeholders About the AI Impact on Business

 In Part One of this technical guide, we’ll focus on the foundational principles and architecture needed to build production-ready AI agents.
 We’ll explore purpose definition, cognitive architecture, model selection, and data preparation.
 Drawing from real-world experience, we’ll examine key concepts like atomic prompting, disambiguation strategies, and the critical role of observability in managing the inherently probabilistic nature of LLM-based systems.

-Rather than treating LLMs as black boxes, we’ll dive deep into the structural elements that make AI agents exceptional – from cognitive architecture design to sophisticated response generation.
+Rather than treating LLMs as black boxes, we’ll dive deep into the structural elements that make agentic AI exceptional – from cognitive architecture design to sophisticated response generation.
 Our approach balances practical implementation with technical rigor, emphasizing methods that scale effectively and produce consistent results.

 Then, in Part Two, we’ll explore implementation details, observability patterns, and advanced features that take your AI agents from functional to exceptional.